zied-snoussi/zied-snoussi/README.md

 - 💬 Ask me about **ReactJs, MongoDB, ExpressJs, Java, PHP, Python, JavaScript ...**

-- 🥅 2023 Goals: Learn more about web3
+- 🥅 2023 Goals: Learn more about web3 and learn more about soft skills

 - 📫 How to reach me **ziedsnoussi.tn@gmail.com**